 SNOT TRANSPLANTS IN THE FUTURE? – Currently a “snot transplant” study from healthy persons to sinusitis sufferers is going on in Europe to see if it works as a sinusitis treatment.
 This possibility may work great, but researchers have the same concerns as with fecal microbial transplants (stool transplant) for the gut.
 For example, are diseases also being transplanted?

 PROBLEMS WITH BLIS K12 ? - On a side note, two family members, plus several people contacting me, tried the probiotic BLIS K12 bacteria (also known as Streptococcus salivarius BLIS K12), but found it brought on sinusitis-type symptoms.
 Scientific research finds it to be an immune booster, is good for oral health, and it lowers the incidence of upper respiratory infections.
 But not for us - from the first tablet (ate it by slowly dissolving it in the mouth) there were problems - feeling phlegmy and yellow mucus.
-Two persons reported similar negative effects with PRO-dental tablets, which also contains BLIS K12.
+Several persons reported similar negative effects with PRO-dental tablets, which also contains BLIS K12.
 The message here is clear: these specific bacteria did not react well with our sinus and oral bacterial communities.
 Remember, whenever one introduces new bacteria into the human organism, there can be positive or negative effects.

 PLEASE WRITE!
 I would really like to hear how you are treating and curing your sinusitis, especially chronic sinusitis.
 Or even what hasn't worked.
 It all adds to the knowledge base.
 And let me also know if you've had additional problems or complications such as sinus operations, nasal polyps, a fungal problem, diagnosed with antibiotic resistant bacteria (for example: Pseudomonas aeruginosa), etc. Has L. sakei or another probiotic helped?
 Write to me privately, or can comment after any post.